Department of Tumbes: Education

-Attractions
+Culture

-Touristic sites
+Landmarks

 The fact that Tumbes lies so close to the Equator has determined its landscape, which teems in plant life.
 The beaches of Tumbes and its warm sea are ideal for surfing and scuba diving.
 Its pure white sands, sun and warm weather all year long, and a sea ideal for water sports, make the beach of Punta Sal one of the finest on the Peruvian coast.
 North of the city of Tumbes lies Puerto Pizarro, the gateway to the National Mangroves Sanctuary.
 The mangroves have formed vast clumps of saltwater-tolerant coastal forests which have created a unique ecosystem linking the river and the sea.
 The mangroves are the breeding grounds for black scallops, which are served up in Tumbes' most famous dish, the black scallop ceviche.

 South of Tumbes lies Zorritos, the town which received its name from workers involved in drilling the first oilwell in the area, back in 1863.
 Not far from Zorritos lies the Bocapán beach, where visitors can swim in Hervideros, natural hot springs bubbling with iodized salts.

-Typical dishes and beverages
+Gastronomy

 The typical dishes of the Tumbesino cuisine are based on seafood— ceviche of black scallops, crab, or shrimps, or cebiche mixto— and Tumbiresas covered by yucca and banana balls broth with dominicos, meat, red peppers, eggs, olives, raisins, flour, coriander and other herbs.

 Other specialties include the shrimp omelette, chupe de cangrejos, and crabmeat omelette.

 A typical beverage in the region is the chinguirito, which is obtained by combining pipa (the milk of a soft coconut) with the famous grape brandy called pisco.